Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 The cap will not include one-off benefits, such as Social Fund loans, or non-cash benefits like free school meals.
 In Work Credit and Return to Work Credit will not be included.

 There are exceptions and some households will not be subject to the benefit cap.

 Pensioners will not be affected by the cap.

-To find out more about any of these benefits or to see if you could be excluded from the benefit cap visit GOV.UK - benefit-cap.
+More information can be found on GOV.UK about any of these benefits or to see if you could be excluded from the benefit cap.